mozilla/gcp-infra/README.md

 ```

+> Note that for potential non-staff user accounts, since they would sign-in into a regular Google account, this rule is not necessary.
+That said, any user that is not part of the `gcp.infra.mozilla.com` domain would still need to be remapped to have default accesses set.
+Please contact the Mozilla IAM team for such a use case.

 ### Google RelayState Parameters and SSO

-Google services require the use of a `?RelayState=` parameter when signing in.
+Google services require the use of the `?RelayState=` GET parameter when signing in.
 This allows Google's SAML variant to understand what service you're signing into.
+It will be added to the requested URL automatically, but if you contruct an URL manually this will need to be added for things to work.

-*The relay state for GCP is `?RelayState=https://console.cloud.google.com/`
+The relay state for GCP is `?RelayState=https://console.cloud.google.com/`

 ## Billing and Billing Associations

-Billing in GCP can be setup at the project level _or_ at the org level.
-Anyone with access granted to the billing account
+Billing in GCP can be setup at the project level _or_ at the organization level.
+Anyone with access to the billing account
 can associate it with a project.
-Currently it did not seem responsible to allow anyone to associate projects with the central credit card.
-This happens on request by a GCP Billing Admin.
+As it would be dangerous to allow everyone to associate projects with a central credit card, you can only do this by request to a GCP Billing Admin.

-### Features that do not exist but should
+> XXX Where should the request actually go?
+Link?
+Email?
+Issue?

+### Feature wish list

 There are a number of features that should exist but don't yet.
 Here they are in user story form in case Google solves these in the future:

 * As an admin I should be able to associate a billing account with a folder.
 The billing should inherit to new resources and projects in the folder.
 * As a developer I can get an event _similar to cloudwatch_ events for types of user signin.
 * As an admin I can set a policy to opportunistically provision users on signin with no resources or access.
 * As an admin I can map SAML group claims to specific roles in the GCP console.
 * As an admin I can assign a role at the ORG level as the default role for all users allowing recursion of the folder and tree structure.

-> Most of these stories above if solved.
+> XXX Stuff below is yet to write down
+>
 ## GCP Console Org Setup

 ### Code that doesn't exist yet